egnanama/ebAndFlowTeaching/README.md

 # ebAndFlowTeaching
-These codes were written by Ebenezer Gnanamanickam for teaching purpose.
+These codes were written by Ebenezer Gnanamanickam for teaching purposes.
 Feel free to use.
-Please do not remove the attributions.
+Please do not remove the attributions if any are included

 gnanamae@erau.edu